The 8 potential dangers of Fabric implementation

 Solution

-It is crucial to be aware of relevant privacy laws, such as the General Data Protection Regulation (GDPR).
+It is crucial to be aware of relevant privacy laws, such as Canada's Anti-Spam Legislation (CASL) and the General Data Protection Regulation (GDPR).
 Measures must be taken to ensure compliance with these requirements.
 This includes implementing appropriate security and data protection measures, obtaining user consent for data collection and usage, and carefully managing the data that is collected.

 Example: Customer experience